chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 The PCDC platform includes a **Survival Analysis** tool that can display survival curves and Number at Risk tables.
 This tool will be available temporarily during a pilot phase to test the functionality and usability of the tool.

 When first accessing the survival curve generator, users must agree to follow the Acceptable Use Policy.
-Subsequent sessions will include a reminder of the terms whenever the Apply button is pressed.
+Subsequent sessions will include a reminder of the terms whenever the Survival tab is first used.

 ![Survival Analysis](img/survival_analysis_tool.png)